barbagroup/AmgXWrapper/README.md

 ```

-Note, this wrapper, at the beginning, is specifically designed for our CFD solver -- **PetIBM**, so it may lack some features in order to become a more general tool.
+Note, this wrapper is specifically designed for our CFD solver -- **[PetIBM](https://github.com/barbagroup/PetIBM)**, so it may lack some features.
 We are trying to make it more general.

-#### Future works:
+#### Future work:
-* Add functions for the case that the values of entries in A may be changed
+* Add support for updating entries of a matrix A on CUDA device
 * Support other matrix structures other than AIJ
-* Add mechanisms for debug and error handling.
+* Add mechanisms for debugging and error handling.
 For example, check whether the instance is initialized if the codes are compiled under debug mode, or return error codes, etc.